 There is no way to be completely secure on the internet, and Tor does not change this.
 By taking reasonable precautions, it is possible to minimize the risks of browsing with Tor, like using the TorCheck website to check that your connection to Tor is secure.
 You can also incorporate a virtual private network or VPN to provide additional security for your digital activities.

-However, Tor can’t do anything to protect data that you enter into a form, and users will need separate programs that work with their protocol and apps to scrub their data.
+An important caveat to remember is that Tor can’t protect any personal information that you enter into a form, so you’ll be responsible for protecting your own privacy there.
 As such, there is an extensive community Wiki for “Torifying” apps and software to accomplish just that.

 Users should disable scripts and plugins like Adobe Flash, which can operate independently of browser settings and even transmit user data.
 Torrenting, a file-sharing process in which multiple people download different pieces of a file, sharing the bits they have already downloaded until the data is complete, is also something to be avoided while using Tor.
-Torrent programs broadcast your IP address so that peers can connect and share data, which thwarts the point of onion routing.
+Since Torrent broadcasts your IP address to whoever you’re file sharing with, onion routing becomes useless.

-Finally, anyone browsing Tor’s hidden services should be careful about where they click.
+If you’re scrolling through Tor’s hidden servers or anonymous servers, you should be careful about the things you click on.
 While many pages are socially acceptable or at the very least legal, such as sites for whistleblowers or Bitcoin exchanges, others are havens for disturbing, even criminal behavior.
 The cover of darkness helps rebels and monsters alike, and even naively stumbling onto a webpage containing illicit content could land you in legal trouble.
 To quote someone with their own famous and controversial reputation, “He who fights with monsters might take care lest he thereby become a monster.
 And if you gaze for long into an abyss, the abyss gazes also into you.”

 - The best web browsers for 2020